 Holidays in Naoussa, Paros, cannot be complete without a good hotel.

-At the end of a long and tiring day, find some good rest in Zefi Hotel!
+At the end of a long and tiring day, find some good rest at Zefi Hotel!

-Exposed beams and bricks painted in white, with the simple furniture, provide a relaxing countryside atmosphere.
+Exposed beams and bricks painted in white, with simple furniture, provide a relaxing countryside atmosphere.